 Aloe vera is a wonderful herb to have on the kitchen windowsill.
 It’s not really a culinary herb – although aloe vera is included in many health drinks etc;.
 But best of all, the sap inside the leaves is perfect to treat minor burns… keep it in the kitchen!
 The great thing about aloe vera is that it doesn’t need much looking after, and it will, hopefully produce more baby plants as time goes on.
 Lots about Aloe vera here.

 Pick up a plant from your local nursery or garden centre then re-pot into a decorative container.
 Write out or print a little information about the plant, and present as a naturally green gift this Christmas.

 3. Arts and Crafts: cards, knitting, crochet, drawings, pressed flowers.
 Get creative with the kids and make home made greetings cards, print out photos, make collages.
 Don’t forget to use the digital technology in conjunction with creative pursuits.
 Printing out photos and decorating them with pressed flowers or bows, buttons or glitter will produce a unique gift that will definitely not be the same as anyone else’s!

 Do you knit or crochet?
 There are hundreds of patterns online – and there’s time to get some gifts made while you relax in front of your favourite film in the evening.

-Can you draw?
-Could you share your artistic talents and create unique gifts for family and friends.
+Could you share your artistic talents and create unique gifts for family and friends?

 Check out crafts and gifts other people have made on Etsy or pinterest or just Google ‘gifts to make’ or something similar.
 Even if you spend a few pennies now on a craft book, if you really have the intention of following through, giving green gifts this year will be inexpensive and your family and friends will be delighted with their one-in-a-million gifts. 🙂